passaglia/japandata/README.md

 * [`japandata.maps`](#maps): Geographic information,
 * [`japandata.population`](#population): Population statistics,
-* [`japandata.furusatonouzei`](#furusato-nouzei) : Data about the *furusato nouzei* tax transfer program,
 * [`japandata.indices`](#indices) : Municipal economic health indicators.
 * [`japandata.readings`](#readings) : Kana and romaji readings of the names of japanese municipalities and prefectures

 Jupyter notebooks in the `/examples` folder demonstrate how to use these datasets.

 This package is provided under a MPL 2.0 license.
-Each dataset is subject to its own license as noted below.
-The datasets are hosted at the companion repository [**JapanData-sources**](https://github.com/passaglia/japandata-sources) and are fetched when first needed.
+Each dataset is subject to its own license noted below.
+The datasets are fetched from the companion repository [**JapanData-sources**](https://github.com/passaglia/japandata-sources) when needed.

 ## Installation